prolego-team/groundcrew/README.md

 Groundcrew is a companion for code generation solutions like GitHub Copilot.
 Copilot helps you generate code, while Groundcrew reveals code insights.

 ## Using Groundcrew
+This is a prelminary release and will require customization by a development team.
 You can run Groundcrew against your code repository as described below.
-More importantly, you leverage the foundational interfaces and approach to build and maintain your own solution for improving developer efficiency.
+More importantly, you can leverage the foundational interfaces and approach to build and maintain your own solution for improving developer efficiency.

 ## Approach